 Further, on his deathbed, Turyan told a business associate named Vladimir Pantaleev that he should pay a $300,000 debt that was owed by Turyan to Soskina.
 This direction was not only repeated in front of several witnesses, it was written down and signed.
 However, once Turyan died, Pantaleev paid the money to his brother and sister and not to Soskina.
 The brother and sister claimed that the money was for a new business investment, and that Pantaleev never owed Turyan the money, but the court did not believe this argument, either.

 Lastly, Turyan’s brother claimed that it was unfair he was not allowed to call medical witnesses to discuss Turyan’s mental state in the hospital when he signed these documents.
 He also claimed it was unfair that the trial court allowed the hospital notary to testify as to Turyan’s mental capacity.
 But, the appellate court found that the brother did not mention any medical witnesses at trial, nor did he object to the notary’s testimony at the trial court.

 It is unclear why the trial court in this matter did not award Soskina palimony.
 She did not appeal that ruling and seemed satisfied with the repayment of the condo loan and the $300,000 payment from Pantaleev.
 And, we may never know.
 But, what is clear is that there was certainly enough evidence for the court to find that Soskina was promised and owed money.
 And, it seems that any court, not just the family court, could have come to that determination.

-If you are interested in learning more about palimony or feel that you may be entitled to financial support or other assets from your long-term partner, please contact us to schedule you free consultation with one of our qualified attorneys experienced in all aspects of divorce and family law in New Jersey.
+If you are interested in learning more about palimony or feel that you may be entitled to financial support or other assets from your long-term partner, please contact us to schedule your initial consultation with one of our qualified attorneys experienced in all aspects of divorce and family law in New Jersey.